« Back to page Overview

 To maintain candidacy or accredited status, programs are expected to be members of CSWE in good standing.
 Good standing means that programs have paid all current membership dues and candidacy and reaffirmation accreditation fees.
 Programs that fail to maintain good standing are subject to having their accreditation status suspended.
 Direct any questions regarding program membership to the Member Services Coordinator at firstname.lastname@example.org or 703.519.2067.
 Direct any questions regarding accreditation fees to email@example.com.

-If a program wishes to withdraw from accredited status, the program’s chief administrator sends a formal letter to its accreditation specialist or associate notifying the COA of its intention to close the program.
+If a program wishes to withdraw from accredited status, the program’s chief administrator sends a formal letter to its accreditation specialist notifying the COA of its intention to close the program.
 The program is expected to make arrangements for the graduation or transfer of its students and should work closely with its accreditation specialist during this planning process, at the conclusion of which the date of the program’s accreditation will be decided.
 A program is expected to remain in full compliance with all standards during the withdrawal process.

 A collaborative program is a baccalaureate or master’s social work education program operated by two or more colleges or universities.
 The collaborative design recognizes the collective experience of two academic units and creates a distinctive organizational structure.
 Some collaborative programs have one chief administrator who is accountable to a bi-institutional board that functions as a dean or academic vice president would in a traditional program, such as making budgetary or personnel decisions regarding the hiring of the program director.
 Others have one chief administrator who is accountable to appropriate academic administrators at each campus.
 Another model may designate two persons, one from each institution, to serve alternating terms as chief administrator.
 The collaborative program may be located on one campus, both campuses, or separate from both institutions.